Microchip-MPLAB-Harmony/audio_apps/apps/audio_tone/readme.md

 The codec driver and the application state machines are all updated through calls located in the SYS_Tasks function in the tasks.c file.

 The application code is contained in the several source files.
-The applicationâ€™s state machine (APP_Tasks) is contained in app.c.
+The application’s state machine (APP_Tasks) is contained in app.c.
 It first initializes the application, which includes APP_Tasks then periodically calls APP_Button_Tasks to process any pending button presses.

 Then the application state machine inside APP_Tasks is given control, which first gets a handle to a timer driver instance and sets up a periodic (alarm) callback.
 In the next state it gets a handle to the codec driver by calling the DRV_CODEC_Open function with a mode of DRV_IO_INTENT_WRITE and sets up the volume.